The Space of Actions, Partition Metric and Combinatorial Rigidity: Introduction

-It is easy to produce actions that almost satisfy a given rule but do not satisfy it properly.
-For instance, any irrational rotation of the circle can be almost $2$-colored with respect to the standard generating set, but it can not be properly $2$-colored because then the square of the generator would not act ergodically on the circle.
-In this direction, Conley and Kechris have shown that if $\left\vert S\right\vert =d\geq 3$ then all actions of $\Gamma $ generated by $S$ can be almost $d$-colored and all free actions of $\Gamma $ can be properly $d+1$-colored (\cite[Theorem 0.1.] {Kechriscikk1}).

-Nevertheless, we show that by passing to a weakly equivalent action, the discrepancy between almost and proper disappears, and uniformly with respect to all rules.
-The action $f\in \mathrm{A}(S)$ is \emph{combinatorially rigid} , if every rule that is almost satisfied in it can be satisfied properly.

-\begin{theorem} For any free p.m.p. action $f$ of a finitely generated group $ \Gamma $ there exists a combinatorially rigid action $g$ which is weakly equivalent to $f$. \end{theorem}

-Note that in a formally less general form, but using essentially the same technical tools, this result has also been proved independently by Conley, Kechris and Tucker-Doob \cite[Theorem 5.2.]{Kechriscikk2}.
-They show that Theorem \ref{harmas} holds for the following three concrete combinatorial invariants: the maximal measure of an independent subset, the maximal measure of a matching and the chromatic number.
-In particular, as they point out in \cite[Theorem 5.2.]{Kechriscikk2}, their result, combined with a previous result of Conley and Kechris \cite{Kechriscikk1} (saying that all p.m.p. actions of $\Gamma $ generated by $S$ can be almost $\left\vert S\right\vert $-colored) implies that every $d$-regular Cayley graph admits an invariant random legal $d$-vertex coloring.
-This answers a question of Schramm.
-By the Brooks theorem, every $d$-regular Cayley graph can be legally $d$-vertex colored and this was what prompted Schramm's question.
-Based on this, the following question seems natural.

-\begin{problem} Let $\mathrm{Cay}(\Gamma ,S)$ be a Cayley graph with a $k$-vertex coloring satisfying a rule $L$.
-Does there exist a free p.m.p. action of $\Gamma $ that almost satisfies $L$? \end{problem}

-Theorem \ref{harmas} would then imply that there also exists a $\Gamma $ -invariant random $k$-vertex coloring of $\Gamma $ that satisfies $L$.
-The problem already seems to be interesting for trees.

-A long-standing conjecture, attributed to John von Neumann, stated that any non-amenable group contains a free subgroup on two generators $\mathbb{F} _{2} $.
-It turned out that it is far from being true, in fact, there are non-amenable torsion groups \cite{Ols}.
-However, the conjecture is still open in the measurable setting in the following form (\cite{Gab}).
+A conjecture attributed to John von Neumann posits that any non-amenable group contains a free subgroup on two generators.
+However, this conjecture is not universally valid, as non-amenable torsion groups exist. \cite{Ols}.
+Nevertheless, the conjecture remains unresolved in the measurable setting, as stated below (\cite{Gab}).

-\begin{problem}[Gaboriau-Lyons] Is it true that for any free p.m.p. action of a countable non-amenable group $\Gamma $ there exists a free p.m.p. action of $F_{2}$ on the same space, such that for $\mu $-almost all $x\in X$, the $x$-orbits satisfy $x^{F_{2}}\subseteq x^{\Gamma }$? \end{problem}
+\begin{problem}[Gaboriau-Lyons] Is it true that for any free p.m.p. action of a countable non-amenable group $\Gamma $ there exists a free p.m.p. action of $\F_{2}$ on the same space, such that for $\mu $-almost all $x\in X$, the $x$-orbits satisfy $x^{\F_{2}}\subseteq x^{\Gamma }$? \end{problem}

 The conjecture was settled in the affirmative for large enough Bernoulli actions by Gaboriau and Lyons \cite{Gab}.
-Based on their result, we prove the following theorem.
+Using their result, we prove the following theorem.

 \begin{theorem} For any free p.m.p. action of a countable non-amenable group $\Gamma $ there exists a weakly equivalent action for which Problem \ref{ize} has an affirmative solution. \end{theorem}